lolnein/blog.lolnein.com/_posts/2013-08-02-itsfanmail.markdown

 So I got my first fan mail and it made my day!
 It is a nice little postcard and it has a cute little drawing on it, too!
-Look at those high quality I took!
+Look at those high quality photos I took!

 ![It's fan mail](/images/itsfanmail.jpeg)